Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 #### Announcement 🎉:

+1. Column `Translation` have links to quizzes in different languages Es, Fr, It, DE

-1. If you want to meet each other or discuss quiz related problems or maybe ask for skills endorsement just join the `Discord` chat
+2. If you want to meet each other or discuss quiz related problems or maybe ask for skills endorsement just join the `Discord` chat

 [![Join our Discord server!](https://invidget.switchblade.xyz/NKCyjjw3MW?theme=light)](https://discord.gg/NKCyjjw3MW)

-2. Playground before taking quiz
+3. Playground before taking quiz
    > https://linkedin-faq.github.io/md2practice/

 want to contribute? here is the source code https://github.com/linkedin-faq